promisegrid/promisegrid/README.md

 decentralized computer.
 Owned and operated by its users rather than any single legal entity, the grid is scalable and resilient, growing as users join.

+Consensus and governance mechanisms are intrinsic to the operation of PromiseGrid.
+They are implemented as basic system calls and exposed to higher-level code, applications, and ultimately, the users.
+This means that the same mechanisms that govern the grid can also be used to govern the organizations and communities that use it.

 This document is a high-level overview of the project.